Venezuela women's national volleyball team

 The Venezuela women's national volleyball team is the national team of Venezuela.
 The dominant forces in women's volleyball on the South American continent are Brazil, Peru and Argentina.
 The team's highest achievement was during the 2008 South American Olympic Qualification Tournament, defeating Peru in the finals and becoming the only South American team other than Brazil and Peru to compete at the Olympics.
+But they have yet to qualify for the World Cup.